surrey rankings property-market

 This article is general information only.
 It is not financial, legal, or property investment advice.
 Property prices and market conditions change.
 Always obtain independent professional advice before committing to a property purchase.

 Data source: HM Land Registry Price Paid Data, published under the Open Government Licence v3.0.
-Median prices are calculated from residential transactions recorded in the 12 months to the most recent HMLR release.
-Postcode-level data only — no individual property addresses are shown.
+Snapshot taken 19 May 2026; the latest transaction in the dataset is dated 31 March 2026 (HMLR publishes records on a roughly 6–8 week lag).
+Median prices are calculated from PPD category A residential transactions recorded in the 12 months ending 31 March 2026.
+Outcode-level data only — no individual property addresses are shown.

 Check any UK property or area instantly